 While this obviously happens, it’s pretty rare.
 Most kids (at least in the families we know) enjoy having so many siblings.
 They get excited about new babies.
 They love having someone to play with…even if they’re mad at kid A today, they still have kid B to hang out with.
 There is no shortage of friends.

-Our kids really do get along, for the most part.
+Our kids really do get along, for the most part – especially when they’re enjoying their hobbies like playing play games for real money.
 It’s also not like the kids in Cheaper by the Dozen, either, where there were 12 kids who seemed to all happen to live in the same house but not have anything much in common or ever want to spend time together.
 (That movie drives me crazy because it is so not reality.)
 What it is like is that our children love spending time as a family, and put family first.
 They have deep relationships over similar personalities and shared interests.
 They aren’t just people who happen to live in the same space.

 #8) We never spend any time with the kids individually